 Robert K. Shepard of Weatherford is the secretary of the commission.
-He is a rancher, retired American Airlines pilot, and former air traffic controller assistant.
-He also served as a captain and aircraft commander in the U.S. Air Force after receiving a bachelor's degree from Texas A&M University.
-Shepard is a member of the Allied Pilots Association, a past member of the North Texas Tollway Authority Board of Directors, and an involved member of New River Fellowship.
-He and his wife Janelle have two children and three grandchildren.
+He is a rancher and retired American Airlines pilot.
+He also served as Captain and aircraft commander in the U.S. Air Force after receiving a bachelor's degree from Texas A&M University.
+Shepard is a past member of the Allied Pilots Association, a past member of the North Texas Tollway Authority Board of Directors, and an involved member of New River Fellowship.
+He and his wife Janelle have two children and four grandchildren.

 Daisy Sloan White

 Daisy Sloan White has more than 40 years of experience in fundraising, development, communications, and planning.
 She has organized and executed many large local and national productions, including multi-day presidential inauguration events, Super Bowl, Major League Baseball World Series, and corporate and nonprofit events, large and small.
 She was recognized by the U.S. Secret Service with a certificate of appreciation in 2004 for her organizational, management, and communication skills as a result of her work on 41 @ 80, the 80th birthday for President George H.W.
 Bush.
 She continues as a special events consultant in Houston.